Managing a sales team is no easy feat.

 But why take on all this additional responsibility, when you can easily get this executed by a trained and certified team working remotely for you, at the fraction of the cost?
-Here we elaborate on how they help you with with the recruitment, training and performance management of your sales team.
+Here we elaborate on how they help you with the recruitment, training and performance management of your sales team.

-If you’re looking for talent in specific industries or geographic locations, providers use social networking sites such as Facebook or LinkedIn, or identify high calibre candidates with the help of international agencies.
+If you’re looking for talent in specific industries or geographic locations, providers use social networking sites such as Facebook & LinkedIn, or identify high calibre candidates with the help of international agencies.
 They also have ties with global universities and specialists at these organizations who can help with picking out relevant candidates.

 All candidates undergo a rigorous three-day vetting process and several rounds of interviews, from the HR department to the management team.
 They are also required to be HubSpot certified in Inbound Sales before they are presented as a potential candidate.